-Author contributions:

-Susan Kulawik set the direction of the research and did the analysis, figures, and was the primary manuscript writer.
-Rob Nelson and Tommy Taylor generated simulated OCO-2 true states, radiances, and retrievals.
-Chris O'Dell guided the work of the simulation system and advised on the analysis.
+Author contributions.
+SSK set the direction of the research, did the analysis, made figures, and was the primary manuscript writer.
+RRN and TET generated simulated OCO-2 true states, radiances, and retrievals.
+CO'D guided the work of the simulation system and advised on the analysis.
 All authors participated in the manuscript writing and editing.

-5 Competing interests:
+Competing interests.
 The authors declare that they have no conflict of interest.